-The NASW-NYS policy staff, in conjunction with the Advocacy & Government Relations Committee, work to identify issues of importance to our membership and to the social work profession at large.
-These issues are ever evolving, reflect the diversity of the profession and cover a wide range of topics but are always guided by the following principles.
+NASW-NYS, in conjunction with the Advocacy & Government Relations Committee, work to identify issues of importance to our membership and to the social work profession at large.
+These issues are ever-evolving, reflect the diversity of the profession, and cover a wide range of topics but are always guided by the following principles.

-While our policy priorities are, to a degree, ever evolving, they remain rooted in our mission statement and therefore reflect a wide breadth and swath of issues as reflected in the following…
+While our policy priorities change over time, they remain rooted in our mission statement and therefore reflect a wide breadth and swath of issues as reflected in the following:

 - “Policies, services and programs that promote social and economic justice ” NASW-NYS also maintains its commitment to ensuring that every New Yorker, regardless of race, ethnicity, national origin, sex, gender and gender expression, sexual orientation, age, marital status, political belief, religion, citizenship status, place of residence, veterans status, disability or socioeconomic status, has access to the resources and services necessary to maintain at least a minimum quality standard of living through the promotion and encouragement of policies that afford all citizens access to economic security, educational opportunities, appropriate health and mental health care and affordable housing.
 NASW-NYS recognizes the importance of improving social conditions in respect to poverty, unemployment, and discrimination, and will therefore support initiatives that address these issues, as well as other forms of injustice.